bloomberg/chromium.bb/chrome/common/extensions/docs/README.txt

 This will regenerate the docs and report which, if any, files have changed and need to be included in the changelist that changed the dependent files.

-Note that the build.py script depends on test_shell to run, so you must be able to build test_shell to build extension_docs.
-The build.py script will look in typical locations for the test_shell executable, but you may set the path to test_shell explicitly with --test-shell-path.
+Note that the build.py script depends on DumpRenderTree to run, so you must be able to build DumpRenderTree to build extension_docs.
+The build.py script will look in typical locations for the DumpRenderTree executable, but you may set the path to DumpRenderTree explicitly with --dump-render-tree-path.

 --------------------------------------------------------------------------------
 Design